Clyde Farm Site

 The Clyde Farm Site (7NC-E-6) is a prehistoric archaeological site in rural New Castle County, Delaware, United States.
 Its main features are remnants of a pit-house, storage area, and hearth, dating to c.
 1000 BCE.
 Another area where stone tools were produced was also identified during excavations in 1984.
-The site has been known, and the subject of both amateur and professional archaeological interest, since at least the 1930s.
-It is described as being located near the fall line of a waterway and also an estuarine area.
+The site has been known and of amateur and professional archaeological interest since at least the 1930s.
+It is located near the waterway's fall line and an estuarine area.

 The site was listed on the National Register of Historic Places in 1977.